-At the coarsest level, medial frontal cortex divided into three broad bilateral zones (Figure 2A)The most posterior zone exclusively encompassed the supplementary motor area (SMA).
-Dorsally, the SMA zone delineated from the next cluster around 6 mm rostral to the vertical line traversing the anterior commissure (VCA line; y=0 in MNI and Talairach coordinates), (Picard and Strick, 1996; Rizzolatti, Fadiga, Matelli, Bettinardi, Paulesu, Perani, & Fazio, 1996; Kim et al., 2011 middle also included dorsal anterior cingulate (dACC) running .
-The encompassed medial prefrontal cortex rostral and subgenual aspects of anterior cingulate cortex, and medial aspects of orbitofrontal cortex and the frontal pole
+At the coarsest level, medial frontal cortex divided into three broad bilateral zones (Figure 2A).
+Although the k-means clustering algorithm imposed no spatial constrains, we observed an orderly parcellation of MFC into three distinction zones along the rostral-caudal axis.
+We refer to these as the posterior, middle and anterior zones.
+The posterior zone encompassed regions which have been previous associated with sensorimotor function, such as the paracentral lobule, SMA, and dorsal posterior midcingulate cortex.
+The posterior and middle zones delineated from each other around 6 mm rostral to the vertical commissure anterior (VCA) line, consistent with definitions of pre-SMA (Picard and Strick, 1996; Rizzolatti, Fadiga, Matelli, Bettinardi, Paulesu, Perani, & Fazio, 1996; Kim et al., 2011).
+The middle zone also included much of dorsal anterior cingulate (dACC) running along the corpus callosum (Vogt et al., 2005).
+The anterior zone encompassed a large portion of medial prefrontal cortex, including rostral and subgenual aspects of anterior cingulate cortex, and medial aspects of orbitofrontal cortex and the frontal pole.

-The nine solution revealed additional topographical organization (Figure 2B)rostral and caudal subdivisions(Vorobiev & Luppino, 1998; Luppino, 1993). four regions two lying dorsal of the cingulate sulcus, and two lying neatly in the anterior cingulate cortex proper.pre-SMA, caudal and rostral, .
-The two dorsal clusters were consistent with prior cytoarchitechtonic evidence suggesting that ACC (also known as midcingulate cortex) into caudal and rostral subdivisions (Vogt et al., 2005).
-Further anterior, we found that medial prefrontal cortex into cluster encompassing rostral anterior cingulate cluster (rACC), and dorsal and ventral subdivisions of mPFC.included medial aspects of the frontal pole superior frontal gyrus
+The nine-cluster solution revealed additional fine-grained topographical organization and qualitatively mapped onto the three functional zones (Figure 2B).
+Lying roughly within the posterior zone, we found two clusters consistent with cytoarchitectonic-based rostral and caudal subdivisions of SMA (Vorobiev & Luppino, 1998; Luppino, 1993).
+Within the middle functional zone, we found four subregions: two lying dorsal of the cingulate sulcus, and two lying neatly in the anterior cingulate cortex proper.
+We referred to the two dorsal clusters pre-SMA, caudal and rostral, as as the were positioned at least 6mm rostral of the VCA line, consistent with cytoarchitechtonic defintions of pre-SMA (Picard and Strick, 1996; Rizzolatti, Fadiga, Matelli, Bettinardi, Paulesu, Perani, & Fazio, 1996; Kim et al., 2011).
+The two dorsal clusters were consistent with prior cytoarchitechtonic evidence suggesting that dorsal ACC (also known as midcingulate cortex) fractionates into caudal and rostral subdivisions and does not extend dorsally past the paracingulate sulcus (Vogt et al., 2005).
+Further anterior, we found that medial prefrontal cortex fractionated into clusters encompassing rostral anterior cingulate cluster (rACC), and dorsal and ventral subdivisions of mPFC. rACC delineated from vmPFC similarly to cytoarchtechtonic parcellations (Vogt et al., 2015), although at this level of resolution subgenual ACC did not form its own cluster and instead was grouped with medial orbitofrontal cortex into a ventral mPFC (vmPFC) cluster.
+Finally, dorsal mPFC (dmPFC) included medial aspects of the frontal pole and superior frontal gyrus.
+Thus, the boundaries of the clusters we identified using a strict functional co-activation based approach converged with many distinctions previously drawn on the basis of anatomical criteria.

+Qualitatively, we observed that subregions in the nine-clustering solution mapped hierarchical onto the three functional zones.
+For example, rACC, vmPFC and dmPFC visually closely overlap with the anterior functional zone.
+To test this assertion, we calculated the average percentage of voxels that overlapped between groups of regions in the nine-cluster solution and the three functional zones.
+On average, 84% of voxels within a functional zone overlapped with its corresponding subregions, while only 8% of voxels in a zone overlapped with other regions not hypothesized to map to a functional zone.
+Although we derived clustering solutions at different granularities independently using a non-hierarchical clustering algorithm, these results suggest that subregions within MFC are organized into three broad functional zones.

-Meta-analytic coactivation profiles
+Meta-analytic co-activation profiles